-Figure Chapter 3 -4 illustrates the I/O components on the right side of the 9485/9487.
+Figure Chapter 3 -4 illustrates the I/O components on the right side of the 9987.

 Figure Chapter 3 -4.
-9485/9487 I/O Components
+9987 I/O Components

-COM1/COM2 Ports The serial ports (RS-232) are DB-9 connectors lo- cated on the I/O panel below the CPU.
-COM2 is not available when the system is shipped with a touch screen installed.
-Refer to Preparing the System , later in this chapter, for information on reconfiguring the COM ports when a touch screen is factory installed.
-Printer Port The parallel printer port (LPT1) is a DB-25 female connector located on the CPU.
+COM1/COM2 Ports The serial ports (RS-232) are DB-9 connectors located or the I/O panel below the CPU.
+Printer Port The parallel printer port (LPT1) is a 25-pin DB female connector located on the CPU.
 Video Port The video port - a 15-pin VGA connector located on the CPU board - is shipped disabled.
 To enable it, you must change the default switch settings, which will disable the flat-panel display.
 Refer to the switch settings on the label on the inside bottom of the front panel.
-Speaker Port The speaker port located on the CPU board is a sub- miniature phone jack protruding through the ORB.
+Speaker Port The speaker port located on the CPU board is a subminia- ture phone jack protruding through the ORB.